Entrepreneurship

 Street Business School (SBS) is an education-only program that provides practical hands-on training and support.
 It is designed to ignite entrepreneurial potential in an individual.
 SBS is a partnership between HopeCore and the Uganda-based Street Business School.

 HopeCore staff traveled to Uganda in 2019 to be trained as SBS Coaches.
 In 2023, the graduation of 480 SBS students showed a remarkable 108% increase in income, with 54% of them initiating businesses.
-Please read more about one of the entrepreneurs’ successes here
+Find out more in our success stories and blogs!

 Capacity Building

-The first in what will hopefully become a series of non-financial community development projects, the Global Families Welfare Group comprises 133 members working on agricultural projects.
+The first non-financial community development project, the Global Families Welfare Group comprises 133 members working on agricultural projects.
 While HopeCore is not providing loans to these individuals, the team aims to support the group with mentorship and technical support.
-This added support will lead to increased income and empowerment for the group.
+This group is increasing their income and empowerment through strawberry value addition projects: selling fresh berries, the juice, and the strawberry flakes!